wp-plugins/comment-attachment/readme.txt

 == Installation ==

 1. Go to your admin area and select Plugins -> Add new from the menu.
-2. Search for "Comment Attachement".
+2. Search for "Comment Attachment".
 3. Click install.
 4. Click activate.